algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 - Provide a **simple, inclusive, and intuitive user interface**
 - Allow usage **without requiring user accounts or sign-up**

----

 #### Market Analysis

-Intermarché currently offers a wine recommendation tool via its official website: [Wine Selection Tool](https://www.intermarche.com/recherche/vin).
+Intermarché offers a wine recommendation tool via its official website: [Wine Selection Tool](https://www.intermarche.com/recherche/vin).
 While functional, the existing solution is limited in interactivity and personalization.
 The Cheerish application aims to address these limitations by offering the following enhancements:

 - **No Account Required** – Users can access full functionality without creating an account, reducing entry barriers.
-- **Optimized UX for Mobile** – A mobile-first design tailored for on-the-go in-store use.
 - **Multilingual Accessibility** – Interface and suggestions are available in multiple languages, enhancing usability for tourists and non-native speakers.
 - **Context-Aware Personalization** – Suggestions are tailored based on user preferences, origin, season, and product data.
 - **Additional Features** – Including cheese/wine pairing suggestions, filters by dish, and local producer highlights.
 - **Barcode Scanner Integration** – Users can scan a product to access detailed information and pairing suggestions.

 These improvements aim to create a richer, more engaging customer experience and further enhance Intermarché’s in-store digital offering.

----

 #### Scope